wwwy3y3/coren/README.md

 ## No limit on modules
 There's no limit on what modules or plugins you can use, `react-router`, `reactCssModule`, `scss-loader`, `react-intl` etc...

-## Interate well with commonly used modules
+## Integrate well with commonly used modules
 ``` js
 // react-redux
 @reactRedux({reducer})